-The Stams Abbey (Lat.
+The Cistercian monastery of Stams (Lat.
 Abbatia B. M. V. et Sancti Ioannis Baptistae de Stams) was founded in the 13th century by the Counts of Gorizia-Tyrol, and was meant to become the grave-site of the Counts of Tyrol.
-Several years later, 12 monks and 5 co-religionists of the Kaiserheim monastery in Swabia settled the monastery.
-In the 19th and 20th century the abbey was dissolved and re-settled twice: 1807 by the Bavarian government, when Tyrol became part of the realm of Bavaria, and 1938/39 by the National Socialists in order to accommodate the expatriates from South Tyrol.
+Several years later, 12 monks and 5 co-religionists of the Kaiserheim Monastery in Swabia settled the monastery.
+In the 19th and 20th century, it was dissolved twice...

-The abbey church, which in 1984 was raised to a "Basilica Minor", represents the centre of the entire complex.
-Particularly impressive are the paintings in the vaults and on the murals as wel as the early Baroque high altar in the form of a Tree of Life.
-In the plain and simple library of the Stams Abbey 60,000 volumes, 379 incunabula and 61 hand-writings are preserved.
-Probably the most important document of this comprehensive collection is the foundation document of the Stams Abbey, issued by Meinhard II in 1275.
-Also the lushly adorned Bernardi hall is a must-see!
+The centre of the entire complex is the abbey church, which in 1984 was raised to a "Basilica Minor".
+Particularly impressive are the paintings in the vaults and on the murals, as well as the early Baroque high altar in the form of a Tree of Life.
+In the plain and simple library of the Stams Abbey 60,000 volumes, 379 incunabula, and 61 hand-writings are preserved.
+The most important document of this comprehensive collection is the foundation document of the Stams Abbey (Stift Stams), issued by Meinhard II in 1275.
+Furthermore you can visit the Bernardi Hall and the cloister.

-In addition, there's the in November 2017 newly opened Stams Abbey Museum with sparkling items made of gold and silver, chasubles, furniture, paintings and curiosities such as the Astronomic Table from 1425 AD and the former monks' pharmacy from the 18th century.
-Stift Stams, as it is known in German, runs also a distillery, in which since the 16th century special schnapps have been distilled.
-The fruits for the production are cultivated in the own orchards, the home-made products can be purchased in the shop which can be found in the newly renovated Orangery.
-By the way, the Stams Abbey also hosts exhibitions and concerts and provides a particularly solemn atmosphere for such events!
+A few years ago, the Abbey Museum was added: It shows sparkling items made of gold and silver, chasubles, furniture, paintings, and curiosities such as the Astronomic Table from 1425 AD and the pharmacy from the 18th century.
+The abbey runs also a distillery, in which since the 16th century schnapps have been distilled: The fruits for the production are cultivated in the own orchards.

 Despite careful control we cannot guarantee the correctness of the provided data.